Templates and Header Files

 };

-Implementing a member function of a template class broadly follows the same idea as if it were a class.
+Implementing a member function of a template class broadly follows the same idea as implementing a member function of a regular class.
 We just have some additional template-based syntax added above the function and to its signature:

 // Resource.h